 This is how to ensure your career path stays on track

 Do you have big career goals?
-Are you finding it challenging to make sure your career path stays on track?
+Are you finding it challenging to keep your career path on track?
 Are you putting in the work to make your career dreams a reality?

 A career path can quickly go off the rails if you don’t follow some ground rules about a career.

-By following these fundamental rules, you’ll stay on track, remain focused, and ensure your career dreams come true.
+By adhering to these fundamental rules, you’ll stay on track, stay focused, and make sure your career dreams come true.

-How to ensure your stay on track with your career path
+How to make sure you stay on track with your career path

-It would be helpful to have a framework to work into your daily life to ensure you stay on track with your career path.
+A framework would be helpful.
+You can integrate it into your daily life.
+This ensures you stay on track with your career path.

 There are five fundamental rules of moving up in your career.
 Let’s dive in.